willsmythe/d3-geo/README.md

 <a href="#geoProjectionMutator" name="geoProjectionMutator">#</a> d3.<b>geoProjectionMutator</b>(<i>factory</i>) [<>](https://github.com/d3/d3-geo/blob/master/src/projection/index.js#L22 "Source")

-Constructs a new projection from the specified [raw projection function](#_project) *factory* and returns a *mutate* function to call whenever the raw projection function changes.
+Constructs a new projection from the specified [raw projection](#_project) *factory* and returns a *mutate* function to call whenever the raw projection changes.
 The *factory* must return a raw projection.
 The returned *mutate* function returns the wrapped projection.
 For example, a conic projection typically has two configurable parallels.
 A suitable *factory* function would be:

 ```js
 // y0 and y1 represent two parallels